-Anne Barnhill, PhD, is an Assistant Professor in the Department of Medical Ethics and Health Policy.
+Anne Barnhill, PhD, is an Assistant Professor in the Department of Medical Ethics and Health Policy, and in the Department of Philosophy (where she has a secondary appointment).
 She is also a Senior Fellow at the Leonard Davis Institute of Health Economics at the University of Pennsylvania.

 Dr. Barnhill studied Ecology and Evolutionary Biology as an undergraduate at Princeton University.
 She received her Ph.D. in philosophy from New York University in 2009.
 Before coming to Penn in 2012, Anne was a Faculty Fellow at the Safra Center for Ethics at Harvard University, and a Greenwall Fellow in Bioethics and Health Policy at Johns Hopkins University and Georgetown University.